ossa42/odin-recipes/README.md

-A simple recipe website that uses HTML.
+A simple recipe website that uses HTML and CSS.